 In general, the WSIB manages the risks through plan design reviews and, in relation to investment risks, through risk control mechanisms in the pension plan's Statement of Investment Policies and Procedures ("SIPP").
 The SIPP requires that the plan assets be diversified across certain asset classes and investment strategies.
 Measurement, assessment and management of risk are conducted using tools and analysis, including asset-liability studies, measures of standard deviation and tracking error, and sensitivity analysis.
 Other risks, such as operational risks, are managed through internal controls or other risk control mechanisms.

 Employee benefit plans expense

-The cost of the employee benefit plans recognized in administration and other expenses is as follows:
+The cost of the employee benefit plans recognized in administration and other expenses for the three months and twelve months ended December 31 is as follows: